manish-garodia/manish-garodia/common/lib-cellar/procedures/vm-real-axons/vm-real-axons.md

-# Access VM and Configure VNC
+# Virtual Machines - Real Actions

 ## Introduction
 This lab shows how to access the VM and configure the VNC.